-- 1. Connect amplifier to docking station's S/PDIF jack. - 2.
-Connect speakers to the amplifier.
-(Refer to speaker system's manual.)
+- 1. Connect an amplifier to the S/PDIF port on your computer. - Connect speakers to the amplifier.
+(Refer to the speaker system's manual.) - 3.
+To watch through a TV, connect the TV, and change the display device to the TV in the Display Properties.
+(Refer to "Using External Display Devices" (p 67).)

-You need a TV that supports VGA port to display through a TV.

 Step 2.
-Configure digital sound output on the computer
+Configuring the digital sound output on the computer